-The Bureau of Fiscal Operations is organized into two divisions:
+The Bureau of Fiscal Operations is organized into three divisions:

 Accounting and Budget Division

 This division is supervised by John Walter and consists of the following sections:

 Accounting: Responsible for the agency's financial accounting and cost accounting programs including design, review, and implementation of automated accounting and financial management systems; providing advisory services to operating officials, both within and outside the agency; and furnishing financial statements, reports, and other financial data on all aspects of the RRB's accounting operations.